mosip/documentation/docs/Master-Data-Services-Functionality.md

 4. In case of Exceptions, system triggers relevant error messages

-### B. Fetch List of Document Category-Document Type mappings based on Applicant Type and a List of Language Codes
+### Fetch List of Document Category-Document Type mappings based on Applicant Type and a List of Language Codes

 Upon receiving a request to fetch List of Document Category-Document Type mappings with input parameters (Applicant Type and List of Language Codes), the system fetches the required data